What is the Children’s Early Intervention Program?

 Our Early Intervention Program provides comprehensive services to children and families’ age’s birth through three, who are developmentally delayed and/or disabled in their homes and the community.

-- 100% of children made progress while in the program over a two year period.
+- 100% of children made progress while in the program!

 Why choose us as your Early Intervention Provider?